inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 # How to Run Statistical Ensembles with Inductiva

 In this recipe-style tutorial, you’ll learn how to run *statistical ensembles* in parallel using Inductiva, so you can turn any parameter sweep or distribution into dozens (or hundreds!) of simultaneous simulations.
-We’ll demonstrate with a classic 2D Ising-model Metropolis Monte Carlo in R, but the same pattern works for *any* function or simulation script that takes parameters and spits out results.
+We’ll demonstrate with a classic 2D Ising-model Metropolis Monte Carlo in R, but the same pattern works for *any* function or simulation script that takes parameters and outputs results.

 <img src=_static/animation.gif></img>